 All first year students participate in two mandatory orientation programs and the on-line HAVEN program offered by EverFi - these programs are designed to educate students about sexual misconduct and domestic violence, MMA policies and Maine laws, and the grievance process, as well as training on safe and effective bystander intervention strategies.
-The educational program SEX SIGNALS, an interactive program to educate about gender roles, sexual misconduct, domestic violence and bystander intervention was required for first year students and offered to all students in fall of 2014.
+An orientation program for graduate students on Title IX is held at the start of fall classes.
+The educational program SEX SIGNALS, an interactive program to educate about gender roles, sexual misconduct, domestic violence and bystander intervention was required for first year students and open to all students in fall of 2015.
 A Title IX informational brochure was distributed to all faculty, staff and students in fall of 2014 and is distributed to all new students and faculty/staff upon their arrival.
-A session during Parent Orientation in August provides an overview of the Academy's Sexual Misconduct Policy and Title IX obligations in addition to information about sexual assault on college campuses.
+A session during Parent Orientation in the summer provides an overview of the Academy's Sexual Misconduct Policy and Title IX obligations in addition to information about sexual assault on college campuses.
 Parents are given tools to have conversations with their students regarding their expectations of behavior.

-Title IX and VAWA training sessions are conducted with all faculty annually, and staff/student-staff considered

-"responsible parties" received extensive training during the academic year 2013-2014, with follow up trainings for residence life staff, campus safety staff, and athletic coaches.
+Title IX and VAWA training sessions were conducted with all faculty, and staff/student-staff considered "responsible parties" during the academic year 2013-2014, with follow up trainings for responsible parties annually.
+Honor Board members and Title IX investigators participate in annual training on issues related to dating and domestic violence, sexual assault and stalking and how to conduct a trauma-informed investigation and hearing process that protects the safety of the victims and promotes accountability.
 New employees also participate in a Title IX/VAWA training session with the Title IX Coordinator or view an informational video.

-The MMA policy prohibiting Sexual Misconduct, including Domestic Violence and Stalking, is included in Appendix B and describes in detail procedures for filing a grievance and the investigation and judicial procedures the Academy will undertake upon receipt of a grievance.
+The MMA policy prohibiting Sexual Misconduct, including Domestic Violence and Stalking, is included in Appendix B and describes, in detail, procedures for filing a grievance and the investigation and judicial procedures the Academy will undertake upon receipt of a grievance.
 Among the options offered to students reporting incidents of sexual misconduct and domestic violence is assistance in notifying local police authorities, should the victim wish to report the crime to police and/or pursue legal action.

 Information and assistance in receiving on- and off-campus counseling and medical attention is available to students 24 hours a day through Campus Safety and the Academy Title IX Coordinator.
 Further information regarding judicial proceedings, possible sanctions, and appeal processes is also provided in the Student Honor Code of Conduct and Responsibilities.